pozasl/Developpez-une-application-full-stack-complete/README.md

 KAFKA_HOST=localhost
 ```

-Then init the database wit the provided scripts in resources/compose/mdd/init-db
+Then init the database with the provided scripts in resources/compose/mdd/init-db
 - setup.js for mongodb
 - 01-schema.sql for postgresql